DeVos Institute Partners with Six Arts Organizations in Rural Communities in Pro Bono Strategic Planning and Research Initiative

 March 18, 2019

-The DeVos Institute of Arts Management at the University of Maryland, a global leader in training and consultation for cultural organizations, will provide five arts and cultural organizations in rural, semi-rural, or micropolitan communities with pro bono strategic planning services.
+The DeVos Institute of Arts Management at the University of Maryland, a global leader in training and consultation for cultural organizations, will provide six arts and cultural organizations in rural, semi-rural, or micropolitan communities with pro bono strategic planning services.

 The opportunity, underwritten in full by the University of Maryland, was open to organizations across the country through a competitive application process.

 The initiative recognizes that the conditions experienced by arts and culture organizations in rural, semi-rural, and micropolitan communities in the United States differ in meaningful ways from those faced by peers in urban centers, and that, as several recent studies have discussed, arts funding, engagement, and creation are often unique to these environments as well.
-As such, the Institute, a national leader in capacity building and strategic planning for arts and culture organizations, selected these five partners with whom it will work to develop a long-term strategic plan that celebrates the unique assets of their organization, community, cultural history, and environment.
+As such, the Institute, a national leader in capacity building and strategic planning for arts and culture organizations, selected these six partners with whom it will work to develop a long-term strategic plan that celebrates the unique assets of their organization, community, cultural history, and environment.

 “A strategic plan provides a practical, five-year roadmap for advancing mission and impact in an ever-changing environment.
 We look forward to partnering with these organizations, and their communities, over the next eight months in a rigorous planning process,” said Institute President, Brett Egan.
 “Each organization is at a meaningful inflection point where a focus on long-term planning and strategy development is critical to celebrate its history and position it for long-term sustainability within its community and region at large.”